singer-io/getting-started/BEST_PRACTICES.md

 State records serve to indicate a Tap's progress through a data source, but they can also provide more granular information about progress through individual streams.

-If Tap streams can each have an individual state, the state output by the Tap should conform to the following format: the state object contains a top-level property `"bookmarks"` that maps to an object.
+If a Tap's streams can each have an individual state, the state output by the Tap should conform to the following format: the state object contains a top-level property `"bookmarks"` that maps to an object.
 The bookmarks object contains stream identifiers as property names, each of which maps to an object describing the respective stream's state.
 As a concrete example: